 Research Professor of Computer Science

-- 1993, PhD, Computer Science, University of Southern California
+- 1993, Doctoral Degree, Computer Science, University of Southern California

-- 1987, Masters, Computer Science, University of Southern California
+- 1987, Master's Degree, Computer Science, University of Southern California

-- 1978, Bachelors, Chemistry, United States Military Academy at West Point
+- 1978, Bachelor's Degree, Chemistry, United States Military Academy

 Institute for Creative Technologies